lucasarruda12/scribbles/README.md

 I use Vim and Markdown to take notes during my college classes, and I manage them with Git/GitHub.
 Recently, I started hosting them on GitHub Pages for easier access.

-I don't think this repository will be useful to anyone but myself, but GitHub asks for either money or a public repository.
+I don't think they will be useful to anyone but myself, but GitHub asks for either money or a public repository.

 This also comes with a series of scripts and config files that i use to setup a nice little note-taking environment

 ## Dependencies

 Everything is very dependent on the tools that i prefer using.
-Switching tools require a little setup.

 - (Neo)vim  (or another text editor)
 - mdbook    (or another markdown pretty-fier)